FIWARE/contribution-requirements/docs/GE_Requirements.md

 ## Licensing and IPR Management Requirements

-The source code of the product MUST be licensed under [one of the well-recognized open source licenses approved by the Open Source Initiative](https://opensource.org/licenses/alphabetical).
+<a style="color:red!important" href="https://bestpractices.coreinfrastructure.org/en/projects/1#floss_license">&#169;</a> The source code of the product MUST be licensed under
+[one of the well-recognized open source licenses approved by the Open Source Initiative](https://opensource.org/licenses/alphabetical).

-The open source license under which source code of the product is licensed **MUST** be clearly mentioned in a first-level section of the `README.md` file included in the main GitHub repository.
+<a style="color:red!important" href="https://bestpractices.coreinfrastructure.org/en/projects/1#license_location">&#169;</a> The open source license under which source code of the product is licensed
+**MUST** be clearly mentioned in a first-level section of the `README.md` file included in the main GitHub repository.
 When using a copyleft open source license, the following paragraph **MUST** be added in the section where the open